-Among the variables, essential for characterizing the dynamics of the pandemic is the number of active cases at any given time (ka), which subsequently disappears either by increasing the total number of deaths or those cured (recovered), unlike the trajectories of the other three variables (having no local maximum and each of them presenting only one inflection point, tINFk, tINFd, and tINFr).

-Four standard phases in pandemic dynamics (where D1 and D2 are the first two-time derivatives) can be identified on the trajectory of the variable kaT, presenting two inflection points, tINFka1 < tMAXka and tINFka2 > tMAXka (tMAXka being the day when ka reaches its maximum value):
+Among the variables, essential for characterizing the dynamics of the pandemic is the number of active cases at any given time (ka), which subsequently disappear either by increasing the total number of deaths or those cured (recovered).
+Four standard phases in pandemic dynamics (where D1 and D2 are the first two time derivatives) can be identified based on the analysis of trajectory of this variable, presenting two inflection points (unlike the trajectories of the other three variables that have only an inflection point):

-P1) accelerated growth (kaT $\uparrow$ and D1 $\uparrow$ ) to the first inflection point on the graph of the kaT function, i.e. to the peak of the daily increase in active cases, the trajectory of the function being convex one (D2>0).
+P1) accelerated growth (D1 $\uparrow$ ) to the first inflection point of the graph of the kaT function, i.e. to the peak of the daily increase of active cases, the trajectory of the function being convex (D2>0).

-P2) slow growth (kaT1 and D11) to the point of pandemic maximum, when the daily increase in active cases becomes zero, the trajectory of the function being concave one (D2<0).
+P2) slow growth (D1 $\downarrow$ ) to the point of pandemic maximum, when the daily increase of active cases becomes zero, the trajectory of the function being concave (D2 <0).

-P3) slow decrease (kaT $\downarrow$ and D1 $\downarrow$ ), so pandemic regression, up to the second inflection point on the graph of the kaT function, in which the daily variation becomes negative, the trajectory of the function remaining concave (D2<0).
+P3) slow decrease (D1 $\downarrow$ ), so pandemic regression, up to the second inflection point of the graph of the kaT function, in which the daily variation becomes negative, the trajectory of the function remaining concave (D2 <0).

-P4) accelerated decrease (kaT↓ and D1↑) until the pandemic disappearance, where the daily variation continues to be negative and the trajectory becomes convex again (D2>0).
+P4) accelerated decrease (D1 $\uparrow$ ) until the pandemic disappearance, where the daily variation continues to be negative and the trajectory becomes convex again (D2>0).

-For the application regarding the pandemic impact on the economic activity, at the three levels (global, EU, and Romania), we estimated, based on our simulation model, the daily loss (as %) for three scenarios:
+For the application regarding the pandemic impact on the economic activity, at the three levels (global, EU, and Romania), we estimated, based on our simulation model, the daily loss (as %) for two scenarios:

-S1) The first scenario, denoted by yL%S1, assumes that at the peak of the pandemic, corresponding to the maximum point of the kaT trajectory, the economic activity is affected in proportion of 50% (on graphs, the trajectory is shown by a dashed line).
+S1) The first scenario, denoted by y%S1, assumes that at the peak of the pandemic, corresponding to the maximum point of the kaT trajectory, the economic activity is affected in proportion of 50% (on graphs, the trajectory is shown by a dashed line).
 Based on the model simulations, we calculated the degree of damage to the economy for each day in 2020, and by cumulation, considering all 366 days this year, we estimated the annual proportion in which the economy will be affected.

-S2) The second scenario, denoted by yL%S2 (on graphs, the trajectory is shown by a solid line), was calibrated so as to result in an annual economic downturn in 2020 equal to that estimated by the European Commission in its last forecasting report (European Economic Forecast - Spring 2020, European Commission, May 2020).
+S2) The second scenario, noted as y%S2 (on graphs, the trajectory is shown by a solid line), was calibrated so as to result in an annual economic downturn in 2020 equal to that estimated by the European Commission in its last forecasting report (European Economic Forecast - Spring 2020, European Commission, May 2020).